NOTICE TO MY READERS

 - Autism Women’s Network – according to Executive Director Sharon da Vanport, AWN is “dedicated to building a community of autistic females, their families, friends, and supporters who have a place where they can share their experiences amongst a diverse, inclusive, and supportive environment.”
 AWN hosts forums, publishes articles, and provides other resources as well as hosts a radio show on BlogTalkRadio.

-- AutismHWY: This site, which is set to go live on October 29, will be an informational friendship network for children and adults on the spectrum as well as extended family.
-Please feel free to check out their Facebook Page until the launch.
+- AutismHWY: This is an informational friendship network for children and adults on the spectrum as well as extended family.
+Please feel free to check out their Facebook Page.

 - Wrong Planet — this is an online community for people on the autism spectrum, as well as their families.
 The site offers discussion forums, as well as real-time chat, articles, and other resources.